AyaShmoish/Arkanoid/README.md

 - `listeners/`: Event listeners for score tracking, block removal, and game events.
 - `sprites/`: Visual and interactive game objects such as the paddle, ball, and blocks.
 - `Ass5Game.java`: The entry point of the project — contains the `main` method to run the Arkanoid game.

-listeners/: Event listeners for score tracking, block removal, and game events.

-sprites/: Visual and interactive game objects such as the paddle, ball, and blocks.

-Ass5Game.java: The entry point of the project — contains the main method to run the Arkanoid game.